 Computing: The course will use SPSS to analyse data.
-You can access computers with SPSS at Robarts in the Map and Data Library on the 5th floor and at OISE in the Education Commons on the 3rd floor as well as during your tutorial times in room FE36 in the sociology building.
+You can access computers with SPSS at Robarts in the Map and Data Library on the 5th floor and at OISE in the Education Commons on the 3rd floor as well as in room FE36 in the sociology building.
 Please check online for specific time availability.